 As I tend to frequent archeological sites, museums and UNESCO World Heritage Sites, I am very interested in ancient history.
 I love learning about life in the past, from simple things like how people went to the bathroom to how they built ancient monuments.
 Historical scandals, legends and lores are definitely my jam.
-Thankfully, there are many fascinating podcasts from highly knowledgeable experts out there that keep me hooked.
+Thankfully, there are many fascinating podcasts for history buffs like me from highly knowledgeable experts out there that keep me hooked.

 Affiliate Disclosure – This post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.